Close Banner

 1. Leave the Kids at Home

 This terrifying event is recommended for very brave 13-year-olds and up.
 Children under 13 must be accompanied by an adult.
-Of course, in 2019, we did come across the cutest Ghostbuster who was brave enough to visit the house for his most-favorite movie.
+Of course, in 2019, we did come across the cutest Ghostbuster who was brave enough to visit the house for his favorite movie.
 You know your kids, so use your best judgment.
 If horror movies are their jam, then they may be able to handle it.
 The teenage years are a good time to visit for most kids.

-2. Dress Light and Stay Hydrated
+3. Dress Light and Stay Hydrated

 Be sure to dress for the weather so you will be comfortable (layers are your friend).
 Early September dates can be surprisingly hot the whole night.
 You may bring an umbrella if the forecast calls for rain.
 Wear comfortable shoes.
 You’ll find that there is a lot of walking — our devices usually measure between 13,000 and 17,000 steps!

 Stay hydrated — all of that screaming can dry you out like a mummy!
-(You can purchase water bottles but you can also get free water at restaurants with fountain drinks.)
+(You can purchase water bottles, but you can also get free water at restaurants with fountain drinks.)
 You can bring an empty water bottle into the park with you.
 You'll have to dump any liquids out.

-3. Halloween Costumes and Masks
+4. Halloween Costumes and Masks

-There are new costume guidelines for this year!
+There are new costume guidelines!

-In 2024, guests may wear costumes while attending Halloween Horror Nights in both Universal Studios Hollywood and Universal CityWalk Hollywood.
+As of 2024, guests may wear costumes while attending Halloween Horror Nights in both Universal Studios Hollywood and Universal CityWalk Hollywood.

 There is, however, a lengthy list of guidelines for said costumes: